Skip to content ↓

 Science

-We will be exploring a range of cultures and the foods that we eat as well as the importance of a healthy and varied diet.
-The children will prepare and evaluate a healthy product as well as design and make a dish that reflects a culture or celebration.
+In Autumn 1, we enjoyed exploring a range of cultures and the foods that we eat as well as the importance of a healthy and varied diet.
+The children prepared and evaluated a healthy product, our delicious soup.
+The children also designed and made a dish that reflected a culture or celebration of their choice.

 Computing-